Hulidex/k8s_automated_deployment/README.md

 we can change this element for any piece of software that implements the CRI.
 A typical CRI could be containerd.

+> [!NOTE]
+> In this guide we will install containerd.

 #### Special pods in k8s

-Special-purpose Pods, are pods that might be optional but they are extensively common in a k8s cluster.
+Special-purpose Pods, are pods that might be optional but they are extensively common in a k8s cluster around the world.
+Normally, those pods are deployed by other projects like ArgoCD, Prometheus, KEDA....

+> [!TIP]
-> We must be aware of that we can install additional pods for shaping the k8s cluster behaviour or extend their functionality
+> This is important because we must be aware of this special pods.
+They will shape the k8s cluster behaviour and extend their functionality.
+> One k8s cluster can be completely different from another because of these 'special' pods.
+You can check this [link](https://www.cncf.io/projects/) to
+> have a glance of the extremely variety of them.

+> [!NOTE]
+> In this guide we will use [calico](https://github.com/projectcalico/calico) for making possible
+> the network connectivity between containers in the cluster.

 ##### DNS